PmagPy/PmagPy-notebooks/start_cells.md

 # PmagPy Command Line Version

 This notebook demonstrates the use of **PmagPy** command line scripts in parallel with the PmagPy cookbook http://earthref.org/PmagPy/cookbook.
-For more detailed descriptions of programs and examples of how to use them in a more sophisticated way from within a notebook, see the **\_PmagPy\_nb** version.
+For more detailed descriptions of programs and examples of how to use them in a more sophisticated way from within a notebook, see the [PmagPy notebook](https://mybinder.org/v2/gh/PmagPy/PmagPy-notebooks/master?filepath=PmagPy.ipynb).

 - What is **PmagPy**?
 A software package for analyzing paleomagnetic and rock magnetic data using Python.
 - What are paleomagnetism and rock magnetism?
 See textbook at: https://earthref.org/MagIC/books/Tauxe/Essentials/